DO YOU HAVE A CURRENT EMERGENCY? 24/7 SERVICE

 6. If the ozone treatment does not work, the next following steps are needed:

-a.
-Full flush of carpet to saturation and re extract OR
+1. Full flush of carpet with saturation and re-extraction

-c.
-Replacement of carpet and padding with additional application of Killz sealant on the subfloor to lock in odors from the substrate
+3. Application of sealant to the subfloor to lock in odors from the substrate